innocent-charles/innocent-charles_Me/README.md

 <h2 align="center">Hello, My name is Innocent Charles. 🤓 <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"></h2>
 <p align="center">
   I am  a Software Developer, Artificial Intelligence Engineer, practitioner & enthusiast having  a  solid background in Computer Science, Mathematics and Statistics.
 I am currently pursuing Bachelor degree in Software Engineering.
-I'm passionate about Artificial Intelligence , Big Data and Software Development to solve problems and implement excellence solutions.
+I'm passionate about Artificial Intelligence, Big Data and Software Development to solve problems and implement excellence solutions.
 Keen to expand skills and knowledge and prepared to work in a variety of roles as required 💥

 <!--### 📫 Where to find me-->